 So do Disney World Parks Close when it rains?

 This is one of those situations where you will see people ducking for cover.
 Lightning is no joke in Florida, even at Disney World!
-So you will see all the cast members come in from the streets and the guests huddled under the overhangs and packed in the stores.
+You will see all the cast members come in from the streets and the guests huddled under the overhangs and packed in the stores.
+If you are in the right spot (like a show) you might even get the opportunity to watch or ride it multiple times (As no one is coming to get in line!)

 The best kind of situation is having rain, but no lightning.
 This means the parks generally clear out- because no one wants to get wet, and you can score some really cool pictures and reservations with the limited amount of people present!